 Can You Use Emulsion Paint on Wood?

 One of the main concerns with using emulsion paint on wood is poor adhesion, leading to potential peeling and chipping over time.
 This is particularly true if the wood surface is not properly prepped beforehand.
 However, with the right techniques and products, you can mitigate these issues and achieve a satisfactory finish.
+Emulsion paint can be used on various wooden surfaces, including even doors, with proper preparation.

 Before: